gocardless/gocardless-pro-php/README.md

 You can create an `access_token` from the "Developers" tab in your GoCardless dashboard.

-The environment can either be `\GoCardlessPro\Environment::SANDBOX` or `\GoCardlessPro\Environment::PRODUCTION`, depending on whether you want to use the sandbox or production API.
+The environment can either be `\GoCardlessPro\Environment::SANDBOX` or `\GoCardlessPro\Environment::LIVE`, depending on whether you want to use the sandbox or live API.

 For full documentation, see our [API docs](https://developer.gocardless.com/pro/2015-07-06).